Working conditions are dismal in global low-wage industries. Together, we can push companies and governments for change.

 ILRF works with allies and networks around the world – labor unions, consumer activists, religious and community-based organizations, human rights organizations, and student groups – to demand dignity and justice for workers.
 We build transnational campaigns in consultation with the workers who stand to benefit directly.
 And we have long term partnerships in key countries with the groups most committed to worker empowerment and able to advocate solutions.

-Five Strategic Campaigns:
+Some of Our Strategic Campaigns:

 ILRF country priorities are determined by where we are able to leverage our networks to support local worker struggles, and where strategic campaigns have the potential to reshape the debate on global labor rights solutions.